 - (ii.)
-Workmen and Employers in Unions.
-Available statistics at present do not shew what proportion of Australian workmen are members of trade unions. - (iii.)
+Membership of Unions.
+At the end of the year 1912, there were, in Australia, 433,224 members of trade unions. - (iii.)
 Concerted Action.
 The consummation of the eight hours' system, at which the early unions had aimed, was followed by demands for further concessions and privileges.
 An intercolonial congress of delegates of trades unions, modelled upon a similar conference of labour organisations in Great Britain, was first held in Sydney in 1879.
 At the second congress in Melbourne, in 1884, sixty-nine delegates from New South Wales, Victoria, and South Australia were present, representing forty-one unions, branches, or societies.
 Following the methods of European associations the Australian unions sought to achieve an improved condition for their members by the establishment of rules concerning minimum wage, limited hours of toil, the restriction of the number of apprentices and improvers, and the prohibition of the employment of non-union labour; political reforms, such as payment of Members of Parliament, "one man one vote," were also agitated.
-Some of the unions refuse to admit to membership any but skilled journeymen, on the ground that their object is to encourage the attainment of proper skill. - (iv.)
+Some of the unions refuse to admit to membership any but skilled journeymen, on the ground that their object is to encourage the attainment of proper skill.

+(iv.)
 Representation in Parliament.
 It was during the decade 1880-1890 that the trade unions of Australia espoused direct legislative representation and advocated State intervention between employer and employee.
 This policy has been called "new unionism."
 In New South Wales, trade unions obtained direct representation in Parliament in 1881, and again in 1883.
 A resolution affirming the desirability of Parliamentary representation of labour being carried at the congress of 1884, members representing the special interests of the wage-earners were elected to the Legislatures of some of the States, but little action was taken by the unions to obtain representation by men chosen from among their own ranks until after the great labour troubles of 1890-1892.
-In that period serious strikes occurred in the maritime, shearing, and mining industries, and it was then that the Labour party proper was formed.
+In that period serious strikes occurred in the maritime, shearing and mining industries, and it was then that the Labour Party proper was formed.
 One direct result of the outbreak was the recognition of the desirability of peaceful settlement of disputes.
 The political labour party was accordingly organised, and has since held considerable power in most of the States, frequently occupying the Treasury benches.
-In 1904, 1908-9, and 1910-12 Labour Governments occupied the Commonwealth Treasury benches, the elections held in April, 1910, having resulted in the Labour party gaining an absolute majority in both of the Federal Houses of Parliament.
+In 1904, 1908-9, and 1910-13 Labour Governments occupied the Commonwealth Treasury Benches, the elections held in April, 1910, having resulted in the Labour party gaining an absolute majority in both of the Federal Houses of Parliament.
 The present Governments in New South Wales and Western Australia are Labour.
-South Australia has also had a Labour Government; and in Victoria, Queensland, and Tasmania the Labour party is an important element in Parliament.
+South Australia and Queensland have also had Labour Governments; and in Victoria and Tasmania the Labour party is an important element in Parliament.

-Triennial federal conferences laid down a policy for the party, but at present there is no authoritative Commonwealth organisation, and the policy is not binding upon a State league.
+Triennial federal conferences laid down a policy for the party.
 The Political Labour Council controls political and the Trades Hall Council trade union matters.
 The former consists of delegates from both unions and "branches."
 The branches are coterminous with State electoral districts, and nominate candidates for those districts.
 Candidates for the Commonwealth Senate are balloted for by all league members in the State, and for the Commonwealth House of Representatives by the branches in the constituency.